G-Core/product-documentation/documentation/storage/use-storage-as-the-origin-for-your-cdn-resource.md

    --1--Request content from CDN: "request-content-from-cdn" --2--S3 storage is the origin: "s3-storage-is-the-origin" --2--SFTP storage is the origin: "sftp-storage-is-the-origin"
+pageTitle: CDN Resource Setup with Storage | Gcore
+pageDescription: A step-by-step guide to using S3 or SFTP storage as the origin for your CDN resource.
 ---
 # Use storage as the origin for your CDN resource